agramonte/com.cabagomez/Ironsource.md

         {
             key=<replace with your key>, -- Your ironsource app key.
 Required. showDebugLog=false, -- Optional debug param.
 Defaults to false.
-Show extended logs. showValidateIntegrationUI=false, -- Optional.
+Show extended logs. coppaUnderAge=false, -- Optional.
+Defaults to false.
+            gdprUnderAge=false, -- Optional.
+Defaults to false.
+            showValidateIntegrationUI=false, -- Optional.
 Shows integration validation UI.
 Defaults to false. userId="xsdsfsd", -- Optional.
 UserId.
 If not provided ironsource will autogenerate one. hasUserConsent=false, -- Optional.
 Targeted ads.
 Defaults to false. ccpaDoNotSell=false, -- Optional.
 False = Sell the data.
 True = do not sell.
 Default is false. isAutoLoad = true -- Optional.
 True = Banner and Interstitial will autoload.
-Default is true. (beta only).
+Default is true.
         } -- Table with options.
     )
 ```